isabella232/plain-java-goodies/Art supply inventory/JavaFXApp/README.md

 - [ ] Fix bug: while a keyword is present in the text field, the listview combines items after a different category (paints/pencils) is selected.

 - [ ] Make items in listview editable live

+- [ ] Give user ability to add new category in combobox (generate new CSV)